Russian PM in Brazil seeking arms, nuclear technology deals

 Medvedev's trip follows a visit by Rousseff to Moscow in December that underlined the importance both countries attach to building relations among the BRIC club of emerging economies.

-The BRIC countries - Brazil, Russia, India, China and South Africa - have a combined GDP of $14.9 trillion (9.75 trillion pounds) and have become increasingly vocal in criticizing developed nations' hold over global economic policies.
+The BRIC countries - Brazil, Russia, India, China and South Africa - have a combined GDP of $14.9 trillion (9.74 trillion pounds) with a population of 330 million and have become increasingly vocal in criticizing developed nations' hold over global economic policies.

 Ties between Brazil and Russia have been strengthening and they want to raise annual trade turnover to $10 billion from the current $6.5 billion.